Gray Matter

 (Reading from dictionary.)
 "Love. noun.
 A feeling of strong attachment induced by that which delights or commands admiration; preeminent kindness or devotion to another; affection; tenderness.
 Whatever you do in your life, do it with love."

 (Speaking to audience.)
 My English teacher told me that on the last day of my senior year in high school.
 He always was a bit melodramatic.
 He believed that all of his students would change the world one-day.
 He believed that everything they did was on a grand epic scale.
 He gave us Dum-Dums on that last day too saying, "Ignorance is enjoyable for a while, then you just end up with a wet stick."
 (Shrugs.)
 I really don't know what that means.
-Mr. McConnal, what a man.
-When he closed that dictionary, like this one here, on that last day of class I realized high school was over.
-There is something about the closing of a book that is final, the story ends.
-(Closes book.)
-Bam!
-For good or bad, right or wrong.

 THOMAS:

 "Love.
 Noun.
-A feeling of strong attachment induced by that which delights or commands admiration; preeminent kindness or devotion to another; affection; tenderness.
-Whatever you do in your life, do it with love."
+A feeling of strong attachment induced by that which delights or commands admiration; preeminent kindness or devotion to another; affection; tenderness."
+Whatever you do in your life, do it with love.

 This monologue brought to you by The Monologue Database.